Bible Study: Understanding God's WordIntroduction

 For Christians, the gospels are the apex of God's revelation.
-Yet it is not enough to limit our study of the Bible to the gospels - Matthew, Mark, Luke and John.
+Yet, it is not enough to limit our study of the Bible to the gospels - Matthew, Mark, Luke and John.
 Jesus' life and teachings are the pinnacle of God's revelation to us, but not the end.
 There is more.
 There is the record of how the teachings of Jesus affected early believers.
 This is called the book of Acts.
 There are detailed studies on the great depths of Jesus' teachings.
 These are called the Epistles, or letters.
-Most were written by Paul the apostle, such that it is usually said that Paul was the interpreter of Jesus.
-The reason these letters were preserved by the early Christians, alongside the gospels, and finally bound into the book we call the Bible, was that all agreed they were inspired, i.e. God had directed their composition.
-He had seen to it that what was written was truth.
+Most were written by Paul the apostle, such that it is usually said that Paul is the interpreter of Jesus.
+The reason these letters were preserved by the early Christians, alongside the gospels, and finally bound into the book we call the Bible, is that all agreed they were inspired, i.e., God had directed their composition - God saw to it that what was written was truth.

 Then there is the Old Testament.
 Here we find the inspired record of God's dealings with the ancient people of Israel.
-There is the history section called the "law".
+The first part of the Old Testament is the history section called "the Law", the first five books of the Bible.
 Then there is the section called the Prophets which contains more history of the people of Israel as well as the writings of the prophets.
 Then there is the Writings which is made up of prophetic works, poetry (Psalms) and wisdom literature (Proverbs, Job...)
-It is here in the Old Testament that we find God's first attempts to reveal himself to the human race.
-At first it is a simple picture.
-As time goes on he builds upon these simple basic truths, until finally in his son Jesus, he reveals the complete picture.
-Therefore if we are to understand what Jesus is saying we must have a good idea of the basic truths recorded in the Old Testament.
+In the Old Testament we find the first written account of God's revelation to the human race.
+At first, it is a simple picture, but as time goes on God builds upon these simple basic truths until finally, in the Son of God, Jesus, he reveals the complete picture.
+Therefore, if we are to understand what Jesus is saying we must have a good idea of the basic truths recorded in the Old Testament.

 There are two basic approaches:

 i] The systematic method.
 Taking a book at a time, we work through it thinking about each truth we come across.
 In this way we are not likely to concentrate on our pet ideas.
 Using Scripture Union notes or a Commentary is an excellent personal method - best to use "Tyndale" Commentaries or "The New Bible Commentary" I.V.P.
+Digital studies via the internet are increasingly used today, eg., Speak Life on Facebook.
 Often the preaching at church is systematic.
 This is usually called "expository preaching".
-The minister either takes a book from the Bible or follows the three-year series of readings from the Lectionary, and gives a series of sermons.
+The minister either takes a book from the Bible, or follows the three-year series of readings from the Lectionary, and gives a series of sermons.
 Key passages are selected as the Bible books are systematically covered.
 Each passage is carefully expounded, the central truth and subordinate truths exposed and then applied to the life of the congregation.

 ii] The topical method.
 Here we chase through the whole Bible looking at all cases which relate to a certain theme, idea or topic.
-The topical or thematic method is useful, but we have to be careful that it doesn't become an excuse for our own pet theories.
-If this method is used in preaching, it does need to be supported by sound expository preaching.
+The topical, or thematic method, is useful, but we have to be careful that it doesn't become an excuse for our own pet theories.
 Some topical subjects are as follows:-

 b) Ethics - moral issues.